 Fundamentally, the United States is a nation of immigrants.
 Despite tremendous fear, uncertainty, and difficulty, wave after wave have still come.
 Each, adding their own aspirations and toiling under often brutal conditions, to relentlessly build upon what many of their brothers and sisters from around the world had already achieved.

-It is abundantly clear -- without immigrants who tend to the life of the vines, and who often work behind the scenes in the cellars to actually make the wine -- the wine industry would be nothing but a vestige of itself.
-We, are grateful.
+Without immigrants who tend to the life of the vines, and who often work behind the scenes in the cellars to make the wine -- the wine industry would be nothing but a vestige of itself.
+We Are: grateful.

-While the country's legislators continue to squabble over addressing the often ruinous effects of decades of hypocrisy and look-the-other-way politics, there are many people and organizations fighting to represent the human beings, families, and values that would provide for an Immigration reform bill that provides dignity for the workers who have long deserved it.
+While the country's legislators continue to squabble over addressing the often ruinous effects of decades of hypocrisy and look-the-other-way politics, there are many people and organizations fighting to represent the human beings, families, and values that would provide for Immigration reform that provides dignity for the children, students, workers, and families who have long deserved it.

-President Obama's stunning record high deportations, more than 2 million (Please see the "Obama Immigration Legacy" project by Presente.org), have torn apart real families, with real children.
+President Obama's stunning record high deportations early in his tenure, more than 2 million (Please see the "Obama Immigration Legacy" project by Presente.org), have torn apart real families.
 If that were not enough, industries, including Agriculture, are seeing spot labor shortages around the country, affecting our nation's ability to care for, and feed itself.
 The time for compassionate Immigration reform is now.

 National Immigration reform with dignity has stalled once again.
 California AB-20 is an example of states taking it upon themselves, desperate for positive change, and unwilling to wait any longer.

-But as 2017 begins, the Trump administration is launching a war against Immigrants.
+But as 2017 begins, the Trump administration is launching an unprecedented, transparently racist war against Immigrants.
 Immigrants have long built, cared for, fed, and nurtured our entire nation, while paying taxes despite the incessant fear surrounding their lives here.
 The New York Times reported roughly 60% of undocumented immigrants have been in US for a decade or more.

-The LA Times reported 3'17'17 that despite the rise in farmworker wages of late, "Trump’s immigration crackdown is supposed to help U.S. citizens.
+The LA Times reports that despite the rise in farmworker wages of late, "Trump’s immigration crackdown is supposed to help U.S. citizens.
 For California farmers, it’s worsening a desperate labor shortage."
+California farms provide an outsized portion of our country’s food, and the effects will be seen across the country.